Arthur Cravan attacks, in his journal Maintenant (March-April), the aesthetics of modern art.

 February.
 Picabia publishes a pamphlet La Pomme de Pins, in which he attacks most of the dadaists.

 April.
 In a counter-attack Le coeur à barbe, Tzara and the rest of the group assail Breton and Picabia.

 June.
 The last big dada exhibition 'Salon Dada, Exposition Internationale' at the gallery Montaigne.

-- WEIMAR: October.
-Congress of the constructivists (L. Moholy-Nagy, El Lissitzky, Max Burchartz, Cornelius von Eesteren, Alfred Kemeny, Hans Richter, Theo van Doesburg and others), with the participation of the dadaists Hans Arp and Tristan Tzara.
+October.
+Congress of the constructivists (L. Moholy-Nagy, El Lissitzky, Max Burchartz, Cornelius von Eesteren, Alfred Kemeny, Theo van Doesburg and others), with the participation of the dadaists Hans Arp, Hans Richter and Tristan Tzara.
 At the time of the congress, the constructivists cannot indentify Theo van Doesburg with I.K.
-Bonset, the editor of the Dutch dada journal Mecano.
+Bonset, the editor of the Dutch dada journal Mécano.

 Publication of the first surrealistic manifesto by André Breton.
 Most of the Paris dadaists join the surrealists.